-

 Filter sizes for Canon EF lenses

-Canon filter sizes are difficult to track down, at least in list form.
+Canon filter sizes are difficult to find, at least in a list form.
 At one time, all manufacturers went to the trouble to do so with printed brochures but now, with the internet, not so much.
 With the move to EOS R cameras and the highly capable and versatile EF-RF adaptors, the older EF lenses remain hugely popular.
 Indeed, with focusing accuracy as good if not better than the older DSLRs, especially when focused off-centre, EF lenses have seen a new lease of life.
 Filters for lens protection seem to divide opinions, however, I’m strongly in favour of them.
 Not only do they prevent fumbling with lens caps (keep those…

 -